ray-project/ray/doc/source/user-profiling.rst

 To better parallelize the actors in ``ex4``, we can take advantage that each call to ``actor_func()`` is independent, and instead create five ``Sleeper`` actors.
-That way, we are creating five workers that can work in parallel, instead of creating a single worker that can only handle one call to ``actor_func()`` at a time.
+That way, we are creating five workers that can run in parallel, instead of creating a single worker that can only handle one call to ``actor_func()`` at a time.

 .. code-block:: python